 The Art Sherpa Brush Spa ™ Soap 4oz Bars

-Shipping every Monday. (we are sorry but we are not shipping internationally at this time except to Canada through Amazon CA)
+Shipping every Monday and Thursday. (we are sorry but we are not shipping internationally at this time except to Canada through Amazon CA)

 saponiated oils of : Cocos Nucifera (Coconut) Oil, Elaeis Guineensis (Palm) Oil, Olea Europaea (Olive) Fruit Oil, Stearic acid, with Lavender EO, Spike Lavender EO, Orange EO and a blend of EO referred to as Thieves Oil (Clove EO, Lemon EO, Cinnamon Bark EO, Eucalyptus EO, Rosemary EO)